1. Processes

 This setup routine is the first piece of code that is executed from within the

-newly created thread, but does initially not know where to start execution.
+newly created tasnk, but does initially not know where to start execution.

 which returns